 There are 88 supplementary Japanese Schools in the United States.
 PJS is one of the three Japanese Schools in Pennsylvania.
 At present, there are about 100 students studying in PJS.
-The principal of PJS is appointed in Japan and delegated to Pittsburgh.
+The principal of PJS is appointed in Japan by Ministry of Education, Culture, Sports, Science, and Technology and delegated to Pittsburgh.

 Pittsburgh Japanese School does not provide any financial support or scholarship for the applicants.

 Take the Exit 8 to the left lane, and turn left at the first stop on Fox Chapel Road(Green Belt).
 Continue on Fox Chapel Road about 2 miles.
 Turn left on Squaw Run Road East..
 Shady Side Academy Middle School is on your right.

 The Pittsburgh Japanese School admits students of any race, color, nationality, and ethnic origin to all of the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, nationality, or ethnic origin in its athletic and other school administered programs.